Louis Casartelli

-Louis Charles Casartelli (14 November 1852 – 18 January 1925) was a Roman Catholic priest and was the fourth Bishop of Salford.
+Louis Charles Casartelli (14 November 1852 – 18 January 1925) was an English Catholic priest and was the fourth Bishop of Salford.

 Early life

-Born of Italian parents at 2 Clarence Street, Cheetham Hill, Manchester, 14 November 1852.
+Louis was born of Italian parents at 2 Clarence Street, Cheetham Hill, Manchester, 14 November 1852.
 His parents, Joseph Louis (an optician) and Jane Henrietta Casartelli (Ronchetti), had resided in the area for some time.
-He was believed to have been considered an intelligent as well as pious child, something which was felt he learned from his mother.
+He was believed to have been considered an intelligent boy, as well as displaying a pious attitude, something which was felt he learned from his mother.

 Education

-At the age of nine he attended Salford Catholic Grammar School and became fluent in French, German, Italian and Spanish.
+From the age of nine he attended Salford Catholic Grammar School and became fluent in French, German, Italian and Spanish.
 Whilst there he came under the influence of two masters, Canon Augustus De Clerc and Bruno de Splenter.
-Louis went on to study at St Cuthbert's College, Ushaw where he won a gold medal for classics as well earning an MA degree externally from University of London in 1873.
+He subsequently went on to study at St Cuthbert's College, Ushaw where he won a gold medal for classics as well earning an MA degree externally from the University of London in 1873.

-In 1874 he began specialist theology studies at the University of Louvain, in Belgium, where he also specialised in Eastern languages, an interest first acquired – so he said – through a chance encounter with a book in the Manchester Free Library.
+In 1874 he began specialist theological studies at the University of Louvain, in Belgium, where he also specialised in Eastern languages, an interest first acquired – so he said – through a chance encounter with a book in the Manchester Free Library.
 He was an avid diary keeper, often writing in several languages on the one page.

 Priesthood

-Louis was ordained to the priesthood on 10 September 1876 by the then Bishop Herbert Vaughan.
+Louis was ordained to the priesthood on 10 September 1876 by the then Bishop of Salford Herbert Vaughan.
 He was seconded to the teaching staff of St Bede's College, Manchester although in 1884 he returned once more to the University of Louvain and gained a doctorate in Oriental literature.
 Upon completion of his studies, he returned to St Bede's and in 1891 he was appointed rector.
-From 1898 he lectured five times each Lent term at Louvain; Sanskrit, Zend and Pahlavi becoming his speciality.
-He was lecturer in Iranian languages in the University of Manchester, and was offered a position as the Katrak lecturer in Iranian studies at Oxford University but although he accepted he was unable to give the lecture due to illness.
+From 1898 he lectured five times each Lent term at Louvain, Sanskrit, Zend and Pahlavi becoming his specialities.
+He was lecturer in Iranian languages in the University of Manchester, and was invited to give the Katrak lecture in Iranian studies at Oxford University but although he accepted, in the event he was unable to give the lecture due to illness.